textileio/js-textile/packages/hub/README.md

 ## Introduction

-`@textile/hub` provides access to Textile APIs in apps based on a Account Keys or User Group Keys.
+`@textile/hub` provides access to Textile APIs in apps based on Account Keys or User Group Keys.
+For details on getting keys, see [textileio/textile](https://docs.textile.io/hub/app-apis/) and for the full Textile documentation.

-Go to [the docs](https://docs.textile.io/) for the full Textile documentation, including information about accounts and key generation.

 Join us on our [public Slack channel](https://slack.textile.io/) for news, discussions, and status updates.
 [Check out our blog](https://blog.textile.io/) for the latest posts and announcements.